hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-reading-of-computer-vision-papers.md

 <br/>

 <details>
-<summary><a href="https://github.com/aleju/papers"><b>Aleju's papers</b></a>: Alexander Jung's paper summaries of a large number of popular deep learning papers, understand many popular deep learning papers in a fraction of the full paper's reading time </summary>
+<summary><a href="https://github.com/aleju/papers"><b>Aleju's papers</b></a>: Alexander Jung's paper summaries of a large number of popular deep learning papers.
+His summaries can help you understand many popular deep learning papers in a fraction of the full paper's reading time </summary>

 #### Pros: